synestize/synestizer/Video_analysis.md

 Approximately speaking, "Y" is "brightness", "Cb" is "blueness" and "Cr" is "Redness".

-At this stage we have 3 64x64 matrixes, a $Y$ matrix, a $C_b$ matrix and a $C_r$ matrix.
+At this stage we have 3 64x64 matrixes: $$ Y,C_b,C_r. $$

 For each of these we calculate the mean, a Y-mean, a Cb-mean and a Cr-mean.
-These are the "first moments".
+These are the *first moments*.

-Now for the "second moments.
+Now for the *second moments*.

 Then we add spatial coordinates to the pixels - a pixel on the left side of the screen has an x coordinate of 0.
 On the right side it has a coordinate of 1.
 On the bottom of the screen it would have a Y coordinate of 0 and on the top, 1.